 Receive guest pass to meet the pets

-Meet with an adoption counselor to discuss pet’s needs
+Meet with an adoption counselor to discuss the pet’s needs

 You can see basic adoption requirements here!

 Baron, the Labrador Retriever

 A breathtaking 1-year-old Labrador with sleek, dark fur and deep brown eyes, Baron loves to play with his toys and work with people alike!
 Squeaky chew toys are his favorite, and he’ll do almost anything for a tasty treat.

 Recovering from recent hip surgery, Baron has been working hard with volunteers in order to get ready for his forever family!
 Baron will need an experienced, educated handler willing to put forth the time and effort required to further physical therapy.
 In time, progress will be its own reward!

 Adorable, active, and social, Yukon is a 3-year-old male Domestic shorthair who absolutely loves human attention, glad to play anytime!
 Not only has Yukon been harness trained, a rarity among cats, but loves to cuddle with his people, watching the excitement of the day.

 Whether it’s exploring the great mysteries of the world or socializing with the family dog, Yukon is your kitty!

 The largest challenge for a caregiver or rescue worker isn’t the animals themselves, but the resources needed for their care.
 A lack of resources is the main reason, outside of over-breeding, animals are euthanized in the first place.